wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 2.0 =
+- Fixed a bug for general DB backup functionality.
+- Fixed multi-site DB backup - the plugin will now backup only the tables relevant for the sub-site in question.
+- Added blank index.html files in various folders inside the plugin.
+- Disabled the wp-config.php file backup feature until we find a more secure method of doing the backup.

 = 1.9 =
 - Added new WordPress PingBack Vulnerability Protection feature.
 This allows the user to prohibit access to the xmlrpc.php file in order to protect against certain vulnerabilities in the pingback functionality.